 Foreign key, etc.).
 Hover the cursor over any column to reveal a description of it.
 As the schema is extensive, you can also use the search field at the top of the schema to find specific tables and columns.

-Sigma’s schema closely follows our API conventions as much as possible.
+The Stripe Sigma schema follows our API conventions as closely as possible.
 Many of the tables correspond to specific API objects, with each column representing a specific attribute that can be reported on.
 For instance, the

 charges table represents information about Charge objects, which are displayed in the Payments section of the Dashboard.